phynalle/chore/README.md

 In current version, `sh` is the only supported script language and `vi` is the only supported editor.

 Don't be disappointed yet.
 Fortunately, You have a cool solution.
-Try to alias the editor you use to 'vi' and script-executable to 'sh' just like `alias vi=vscode --wait` and `alias sh=python`
+Try to alias the editor you use to 'vi' and script-executable to 'sh' just like `alias vi=vscode --wait` and `alias sh=python`.
 But I don't extremely recommend you to do so. you may know the reason.